-BUDDHA'S WORDS OF WISDOM, compiled by G.F.
-Allen-l0s.
+BUDDHA'S WORDS OF WISDOM,

+compiled by G.F.
+Allen-10 s.
 6d. nett.
 George Allen and Murin, Ltd., London.

-Mr. Allen is well known among the Buddhists both in Ceylon and Burma, and has added to the increasing number of Buddhist compendiums English, in comprehensive handbook of quotations from the Pāli Canon.
+Mr. Allen is well known among the Buddhists both in Ceylon and Burma, and has added to the increasing number of Buddhist compendiums in English, a very comprehensive handbook of quotations from the Pāli Canon.
 Mr. Allen has lived in monasteries in Burma, and in Ceylon as a Buddhist monk, and as such is thoroughly acquainted with the Theravada Buddhism professed by the people in those countries.
-He selected maxims 365 Dhammapada and many other Suttas, and arranged them for each day of the year.
+He has selected 365 maxims from the Dhammapada and many other Suttas, and arranged them for each day of the year.
 The maxims are short and can be easily memorised.
 Some of the maxims may well serve as food for thought.
-This bedside book will prove useful not only to the followers of the Buddha, but also to the non-Buddhists
+This bedside book will prove useful not only to the followers of the Buddha, but also to the non-Buddhists.